HazarFatihAkman/Calendar/README.md

 # Calendar
-Console Calendar app written in C
+Console Calendar app written in C.

+I created my own algorithm to create date without time.h.

+It doesn't give you current date but you can create any date of calendar daily(it gives you what's the day of week), monthly or yearly.

 # Output
 ![Screenshot 2025-03-22 at 12 05 53 am](https://github.com/user-attachments/assets/b948284d-0fba-483b-8ca8-3596f0cb6d2e)